SteeIRain/SCLocaleMergeTool/readme.md

 # Star Citizen String Translation Merger Tool
 > [!IMPORTANT]
 > This is not my tool!
 All credit goes to, MrKraken.
-I'm mearly updating it for myself and anyone who cares.
-Please direct help requests to the original authur.
+I'm merely updating it for myself and anyone who cares.
+Please direct help requests to the original author.
+>
+> I'm using ExoAE's ScCompLangPack as the global.ini source.
+If you don't like component names being modified for easier identification.
+Then don't use this fork.
 >
 > GNU/Linux Chads.
 Using you favorite text editor.
 Please ensure your final merged.ini (global.ini) is set appropriately with DOS/Window EOL, BOM, and UTF-8 formatting.
 I've tested it on both Winblows and GNU/Linux with no issues.
 ##